-- Matches or lighter if planning a fire or bbq along with dry kindling.
+- Matches or lighter if planning a fire or BBQ along with dry kindling.

-- Something waterproof to sit on – even picnic benches can stay damp on a dry winters day.
+- Something waterproof to sit on – even picnic benches can stay damp on a dry winter’s day.

 There is nothing better than enjoying a portable feast huddled around a bonfire.
 Head to a picnic spot where it is possible to have a bonfire picnic.

-Local parks and often national parks also have wood grills which are perfect for a winter bbq picnic or even as an alternate fire pit to keep you toasty.
+Local parks and often national parks also have wood grills, which are perfect for a winter BBQ picnic or even as an alternate fire pit to keep you toasty.

-If you do decide to build a bonfire in the wilderness, always make sure you do so responsibly – make sure it is legal, you have taken the precautions to keep it contained, and you have fully extinguished it when you leave – leave no trace.
+Tip: If you do decide to build a bonfire in the wilderness, always make sure you do so responsibly – make sure it is legal, you have taken the precautions to keep it contained, and you have fully extinguished it when you leave – leave no trace.

 If you can’t snag a dedicated fire pit at your local picnic spot, a lightweight, portable, no-trace fire pit solution is perfect for winter picnics.